fubark/cosmic/ui/README.md

 The engine then proceeds to diff the structure provided by `build` against any existing instance tree.
 If a widget is missing it is created.
 If one already exists it's reused.
 When building a unit Widget (one that does not have any children) `build` should return `ui.FramePtr{}` or simply `.{}`.
 When building a Widget that has multiple children, `BuildContext.fragment()` wraps a list of frame ids as a fragment frame.

+### Widget Styles
+The ui module allows you to set default styles for widgets as well as overriding them when declaring the widgets at build time.
+TODO: Explain Style and ComputedStyle with example.

 ### Widget Binding
 Often times you'll want access to a child widget.
 Here's how you would do that with `WidgetRef` and the reserved `bind` prop.
 ```zig